-Kami Farahmandpour is the principal of Building Technology Consultants PC.
-His expertise is concentrated in the evaluation and repair of building envelopes, including various types of exterior walls, waterproofing systems and roofs.
-Among his many professional activities, he is currently serving a three-year term as an associate director of the Sealant, Waterproofing and Restoration Institute (SWR Institute).
-He also is the co-author of "A Practical Guide to Weatherproofing of Exterior Walls," developed by SWR Institute.
+Kami Farahmandpour is the Principal of Building Technology Consultants, PC.
+His expertise is concentrated in the evaluation and repair of building envelopes including various types of exterior walls, waterproofing systems, and roofs.
+Among his many professional activities, he is currently serving a 3-year term as an Associate Director of Sealant, Waterproofing and Restoration Institute.
+He is also the co-author of "A Practical Guide to Weatherproofing of Exterior Walls" developed by SWR Institute.

-Joshua J. Summers is a principal structural engineer at Building Technology Consultants PC.
-He has evaluated and developed repair designs for numerous masonry building components.
-These projects have included both solid and cavity wall construction with brick, CMU, terra cotta, limestone and clay tile materials.
+Joshua J. Summers is a Principal Structural Engineer at Building Technology Consultants, PC.
+Mr. Summers has evaluated and developed repair designs for numerous masonry building components.
+These projects have included both solid and cavity wall construction with brick, CMU, terra cotta, limestone, and clay tile materials